 Tassajara’s Zen Kitchen Apprentice program attract a diverse and dynamic group of people with many skills and interests, and of varying ages and backgrounds.
 We look for people who have:

-• A desire to learn about Zen practice within the context of living and working in a thriving Zen Buddhist community
+• A desire to learn about Zen practice within the context of living and working in a Zen Buddhist community

 • Excellent interpersonal skills

-• Good attention to detail
+• Attention to detail

 How To Apply for the Tassajara Zen Kitchen Apprenticeship Program

 To develop a clear expectation of what this experience entails, it is essential that you read all related information carefully before completing your application.